vitos4chitos/University-laboratory-works/Tpo/README.md

 # Description
-Laboratory work for 3 year of study.
+Laboratory works for 3 year of study.
 Software testing